-- 1. Requirement: - 1.1 Lighting Plan Drawings are to be prepared for every project. - 1.2 Do not combine the Lighting Plan Drawings with the Equipment Plan Layout Drawings unless specifically approved by the City. - 2.
-Content: - 2.1 Include all primary and emergency lighting. - 2.2 Include all exit lighting. - 2.3 Indicate circuit numbers beside each fixture. - 2.4 Indicate all lighting control. - 2.5 All lighting plan drawings shall reference a luminaire schedule.
+- 1. Requirement:

+- 1.1 Lighting Plan Drawings are to be prepared for every project.

+- 1.2 Do not combine the Lighting Plan Drawings with the Equipment Plan Layout Drawings unless specifically approved by the City.

+- Content:

+- 2.1 Include all primary and emergency lighting.

+- 2.2 Include all exit lighting.

+- 2.3 Indicate circuit numbers beside each fixture.

+- 2.4 Indicate all lighting control.

+- 2.5 All lighting plan drawings shall reference a luminaire schedule.
 Where an existing luminaire schedule exists for a building or building area being modified, the existing luminaire schedule shall be updated and utilized.
+Avoid multiple luminaire schedules for the same area.

+- Format:

-Avoid multiple luminaire schedules for the same area. - 3.
-Format: - 3.1 All lighting plan drawings are to be produced on a standard A1 size drawing. - 3.2 Drawing Scale Interior Drawings:
+- 3.1 All lighting plan drawings are to be produced on a standard ANSI D size drawing.

+- 3.2 Drawing Scale Interior Drawings:

-a) Recommended: 1:50
+- a) Recommended: 1:50

+- b) Maximum: 1:100

-3.3 Drawing Scale: - Exterior Drawings:
+- 3.3 Drawing Scale: Exterior Drawings:

-a) Maximum: 1:100
+- a) Maximum: 1:100